raspberrypi/rpi-eeprom/imager/README.txt

 If an HDMI display is attached, then the screen will display green for success or red if a failure occurs.

 Once the EEPROM is updated, the SD card can be removed.
+In order to make the entire capacity of the SD card available again, you must then reformat the SD card using Raspberry Pi Imager by selecting the 'format card as FAT32' option.